 - Employees can take as much leave as they have accumulated.

 - This type of leave is not paid out when you leave your employer.

 - Also known as holiday pay.

 - Paid annual leave is an entitlement for all employees except casuals.
 Full‑time employees receive a minimum of four weeks of paid annual leave for each year of service with their employer.
-Part-time staff are paid on a pro-rata (proportional) basis.
+Part-time staff receive leave on a pro rata (proportional) basis.

 - Annual leave is paid at the employee’s base rate of pay.
 Under some awards or agreements, employees are paid an increased rate (leave loading).

 - Unused annual leave accumulates over time.
 Your employer can direct you to take annual leave, but the request must be reasonable.

-- Annual leave continues to accrue when an employee takes a period of paid leave.
+- Annual leave continues to accumulate when an employee takes a period of paid leave.
 Leave doesn’t accumulate during periods of unpaid leave.

 - An employee must apply for annual leave before taking it.

-- An employer must approve annual leave unless the request is unreasonable.
+- An employer must approve annual leave unless they have reasonable grounds to refuse it.